 - Try to use your questions to get a sense of the life of the campus rather than simply gather statistical information.
 You may need to ask some specific questions about the admissions process or financial aid, but then focus on getting a feel for the real life of the school.
 This sense of place is one of the primary benefits of the campus visit.

 - Remember that there are two different types of questions that you might ask.
-Some questions may be questions that you wish your student would ask, but that he doesn’t.
+Some questions may be questions that you wish your student would ask, but that they don’t.
 Some students are nervous about the admissions process and simply won’t ask questions.
 So you may need to ask a question; and your student may appreciate that you do ask.
 The other type of question you may ask is for specific information that you, as a parent, need.

 - Ask different questions of different people.
 Some questions should be asked of campus tour guides, who are usually students, and some questions may need to be addressed to college staff members or admissions personnel.
-Don’t hesitate to ask for some time with a staff member if you have questions that should be addressed by someone other than a student tourguide.
+Don’t hesitate to ask for some time with a staff member if you have questions that should be addressed by someone other than a student tour guide.

 - There is no such thing as a stupid question.
 If you need information about some aspect of the college, ask the question.
 Some questions have been asked hundreds of times.
 But admissions personnel recognize that, although they have heard the question before, this is a new process for you.
 Gather as much information as you and your student need.